 What If My Teen Was Injured Because Someone Was Distracted?

 Unfortunately, these kinds of accidents are especially common among younger drivers.
 Even if your child is not driving, they could be injured if another teen is driving and gets distracted.
 They could also be the driver or passenger in one car and be injured because some other driver on the road was distracted.

 You and your child have the same legal rights no matter how the accident happened:

-- You can win a settlement even if your teen was in the same car as the distracted driver
+- You can win a settlement even if your teen was in the same car as the distracted driver.

-- If your teen’s friend was driving distracted, it is not your teen’s fault
+- If your teen’s friend was driving distracted, it is not your teen’s fault.

 It’s very important to say as little as possible, admit no fault, and have a professional deal with them for you.
-Your lawyer will be your go-between so you never have to negotiate with the insurance company face to face.
+Your lawyer will be your go-between, so you never have to negotiate with the insurance company face to face.